The Perfect 5-Day Itinerary to Tokyo: The Ultimate Guide + Map

 Afterwards, explore the streets of Shibuya for dinner options, from izakayas to ramen to yakiniku restaurants.
 If you love to shop or need to get souvenirs, this is the place to be.

-For dinner, check out the famous Ichiram (this joint in Shibuya is open 24/7), the sushi bar Ten, not far from Shibuya Sky.
+For dinner, check out the famous Ichiran (this joint in Shibuya is open 24/7), the sushi bar Ten, not far from Shibuya Sky.
 They have an amazing omakase menu.

 Or the famous Gyekatsu Motomura, where you grill your gyekatsu (breaded beef steak) at the table!

-If you’re up for some drinks or when you’re travelling alone, check out this high-rated izakaya pub crawl in Shibuya.
+If you’re up for some drinks or when you’re travelling alone, check out this highly rated izakaya pub crawl in Shibuya.
 It’s a fantastic way to meet other travellers.

 Day 3: Gotokuji Temple and shinjuku